People & Events: Margaret Sanger (1879-1966)

 Determined to escape her mother's fate, Sanger fled Corning to attend nursing school in the Catskills.
 Eventually, she found work in New York City as a visiting nurse on the Lower East Side.
 It was there that Sanger saw her personal tragedy writ large in the lives of poor, immigrant women.
 Lacking effective contraceptives, many women, when faced with another unwanted pregnancy, resorted to five-dollar back-alley abortions.
 It was after these botched abortions that Sanger was usually called in to care for the women.
 After experiencing many women's trauma and suffering, Sanger began to shift her attention from nursing to the need for better contraceptives.

-Anger Turns to Militancy
+Anger Turns to Action

 Still More to Do